-Examples of this statistical information related to SDGs are: population below an economic level, mortality rate for specific causes, children that attend different levels of school education, material footprint per capita, research and development expenditure in GDP, urban population in slums, sea floating plastic debris density, surface of forest, victims of intentional homicide, or proportion of domestic budget funded by domestic taxes.
+Examples of this statistical information related to SDGs include: population below an economic level, mortality rate for specific causes, children that attend different levels of school education, material footprint per capita, research and development expenditure in GDP (Gross Domestic Product), urban population in slums, sea floating plastic debris density, surface of forest, victims of intentional homicide or proportion of domestic budget funded by domestic taxes.

 NOTE 2: Due to usual practices and confidentiality rules of official statistics, the statistical units are mainly grid cells and polygons.
-Point and line could also be used as statistical units, but in very few cases; as a consequence, the point and line statistical units are not considered as core data.
+Points and lines could also be used as statistical units, but in very few cases; as a consequence, the point and line statistical units are not considered as core data.

 NOTE 3: The Statistical Units are mainly presented in a hierarchical way with different levels, all of them covering the whole area under study and with a relationship one-to-many between a level and its immediate lower one.
-Most of the Statistical Units at higher level are also Administrative Units, but the lowest levels of Statistical Units may be smaller than lowest level of Administrative Units (corresponding generally to municipalities).
+Most of the Statistical Units at higher level are also Administrative Units, but the lowest levels of Statistical Units may be smaller than the lowest level of Administrative Units (corresponding generally to municipalities).

-NOTE 4: The Statistical Units not properly contain any statistical data or figure, but they are the bridge to link all the published statistical information to their pertinent geometry.
+NOTE 4: The statistical units are geometrical representations of the locations on which statistics are reported.
+The Statistical Units not properly contain any statistical data or figure, but they are also the bridge to link all the published statistical information to their pertinent geometry.
 This output link is mainly made by the standard identifiers of statistical units, that are consequently the critical part for a successful association between statistical and geospatial information.

 NOTE 5: This definition of statistical units in INSPIRE data specifications and in this document is very different from the usual definition of statistical units in statistical works by National Statistical Institutes, like census, surveys or register based statistics, which focusses more on the unit record on which information is gathered.
-Typically it would be a person or dwelling which would have a geometry associated to describe location.
+The classical definition of statistical units in statistical work would be a person or dwelling or a unit of economic activity, which would have a geometry associated to describe their location and is defined at micro-data level.
 This information could then be aggregated to geospatial output areas, which are defined here as a statistical unit.